Disproportionate assets case against J. Jayalalithaa: Trial

 Following the judgment, Jayalalithaa was moved to Parappana Agrahara prison.
 Requests for a VVIP cell and medical treatment were denied.
 The three co-accused were also jailed at that prison.
 The four sought bail pending an appeal and this was granted on 17 October 2014.
 It was stipulated that the appeal must be completed within three months.
 On 17 October 2014, Supreme Court granted two months bail and suspended her sentence.
 On 18 December 2014, the same court extended her bail by four months and ordered that her appeal challenging conviction in Karnataka High Court be conducted on day-to-day basis by a Special Bench.

 The case went to appeal in Karnataka High Court.
 Judgement was delayed because Anbazhagan petitioned the Supreme Court against the appointment of Bhavani Singh as prosecutor.
 He was accused of aiding the defendants.
 The Supreme Court accepted the appeal and ruled that appointment of Bhavani was against rules.
 It also instructed the High Court to get written statements from the newly appointed prosecutor of the case by Karnataka government.
 The Karnataka government appointed B. V. Acharya.

 On 11 May 2015, Jayalalithaa was acquitted of all charges by the Karnataka High Court, causing wild celebrations by supporters.

 On 15 February 2017, The Supreme court overheard the case and convicted all.
 The order of the special court was restored by the apex court.
-This ended VK Sasikala's dream to be Chief Minister.

 Karnataka has sent a bill of Rs 12.04 crore to Tamil Nadu in connection with this case.
 The bill details the expenditure incurred by Karnataka while conducting the DA case between 2004 and 2016.
 The bill has details of the court charges, security, fees of lawyers, salary of judges and also the security arrangements made in connection with the case.
 The expenses were incurred by the chief accountant, the registrars of the city civil court and the Karnataka high court and the home department.